wp-plugins/cleverwise-daily-quotes/readme.txt

 == Changelog ==

+= 1.8 =
+Added new theme feature that alters daily quote for URL and form safe calls

 = 1.7 =
 Fixed: Display bug when multiple daily sections where shown
 Fixed: PHP error message when missing section ids